Blue Mountains National Park

-Blue Mountains Heritage Centre is a perfect introduction to the Greater Blue Mountains World Heritage Area.
+Blue Mountains Heritage Centre is a perfect introduction to the Greater Blue Mountains Area World Heritage Property.
 Drop in for maps and information, use the free wi-fi and check out the virtual reality canyoning tour.
 Nearby, the wheelchair accessible Fairfax Heritage track is a great place to spot waratahs and flowering grass trees in spring.

 After a day sightseeing, pitch your tent at Perrys Lookdown campground then watch as the cliffs glow pink under the setting sun.
 The towering eucalypts rising from the valley floor form the historic Blue Gum Forest—the birthplace of the conservation movement in NSW.
 Intrepid hikers can reach this wilderness from Perrys Lookdown or Pierces Pass.
 It’s best combined with a night under the stars at the remote Acacia Flat campground.

 Highlights in this area

 Are you planning a bushwalk, going somewhere remote or where the weather is extreme?
 Stay safe by planning your trip for all conditions and telling someone about it.

 NSW National Parks placed a timelapse camera in this park to learn more about bush recovery after the devastating 2019-2020 fires.
 Learn more.

 - 1300 072 757 (13000 PARKS) for the cost of a local call within Australia excluding mobiles